jonasblanc/CS-341-Computer-graphics-labs-project/project/proposal_template/milestone.md

 ![Terrain with cavity](images/cavity.png){width="600px"}

-- We ported the noise functions to the JS side as well and created some easy 3D-perlin noise function.
+- We ported the noise functions to the JS side as well and created some easy 3D-perlin noise functions.
 For example, we transformed the 2D-perlin noise from the last exercise so that our pipeline can generate the same terrain but infinitely long.
 This is however not the most interesting terrain since it doesn't have any caves, which is one of the main reason why marching cube algorithm is interesting.

 - We had a first try at creating a mist to hide the horizon, which doesn't look very good for the moment, but gave us some ideas on how to implement it more properly.